AEADataEditor/aea-de-guidance/sample-language-report.md

 When ready, remove any replicator email from  "Share", and add a new entry to communication log, with subject line

-> AEAREP-xxx Data and Code Deposit for (MC number) accepted
+> AEAREP-xxx Data and Code Deposit for MCNumberXXX accepted

 and body:
 ```